 Another huge expense in acoustic neuromas is the practice of doing serial imaging.
 As of 2017, instead of "taking it out", or perhaps using gamma knife, it is conventional to "follow" the patient with yearly MRI scans.
 Thus, the cost is not only to "diagnose", but also to rescan every year, perhaps for 10 years.
 Lets see - -$1000/scan, 10 scans.
 After a while, this adds up.

 On MRI, acoustic neuromas are frequently uniformly enhanced and dense.
-The best protocol MRI protocol is generally a T1 with contrast (gadolinium) of the IAC, in a closed MRI with the highest resolution available (3T is the best right now -- in 2015).
-It is usually a mistake to get an "open MRI" if you are seriously suspecting an acoustic neuroma.
+The best protocol MRI protocol is generally a T1 with contrast (gadolinium) of the IAC, in a closed MRI with the highest resolution available (3T is the best right now -- in 2019).
+It is a mistake to get an "open MRI" if you are seriously suspecting an acoustic neuroma.